OpenAI GPT OSS - AI Language Models Tool

 Key Features

-• MXFP4 4-bit quantization on MoE weights to reduce memory footprint and accelerate inference.
+• MXFP4 4-bit quantization applied to MoE weights for smaller memory footprint and faster inference.

-• Configurable reasoning effort (low/medium/high) to trade latency for chain-of-thought depth.
+• Configurable reasoning effort (low / medium / high) to trade latency for performance.

 Example Usage